 As one of America’s largest industry sectors, retail supports one in four American jobs and drives a large percentage of our nation’s new job growth.
-With unemployment at 9.1 percent in July, it is critical that every policy decision be viewed through the lens of whether it supports or hinders job creation.
+With unemployment still at 7 percent, it is critical that every policy decision be viewed through the lens of whether it supports or hinders job creation.

 NRF Jobs Agenda